Italian Motorcycle Brands

 Galbusera Logo

-Plinio Galbusera and engineer Adolf Marama Toyo, two men with a passion for technology, became famous for their unique development of small Python and Sturmey-Archer engines in 1934.
+Plinio Galbusera and engineer Adolf Marama Toyo, two men passionate about technology, became famous for their unique development of small Python and Sturmey-Archer engines in 1934.
 Since then, Moto Galbusera & Co. of Brescia has been a vintage motorcycle company.
 For 21 years, this machinery will saturate the market with reliable and safe motorcycles.
 By emphasizing these parameters and sacrificing the development of speed characteristics, the brand gained fans among the users of the technique for ease of movement.
 However, post-war problems in the country’s economy significantly reduced the purchasing power of this category.
 In 1955, the production was closed down.

 Galbusera chose the flying eagle, on which the brand name is based, as its brand.
 The eagle is a symbol of a successful and promising start.
 At the same time, the proud bird symbolizes success, victory, courage, and greatness.
 The successful take-off of the eagle was ensured by the elongated upper part of the letter “G,” which was a reliable support for the upper symbol.
 In addition, the inscription encompassed the entire text, visually unifying it and enhancing the visual effect of elegance.